najah-naaji/mlops-miniworkshop/lab-01-environment-setup/README.md

 ## Creating an **AI Platform Notebooks** instance

-You will use a custom container image configured for KFP/TFX development as an environment for your instance.
+You will be using an **AI Platform Notebook** instance, configured with a custom container image optimized for TFX/KFP development, as your primary development/experimentation environment

 The image is a derivative of the standard TensorFlow 1.15  [AI Deep Learning Containers](https://cloud.google.com/ai-platform/deep-learning-containers/docs/) image.

 ### Creating the custom image's Dockerfile: